rebeccamills1/the-impact-of-communism/pages/essay-01.md

 {% include feature/nav-menu.html sections="Introduction;My First Subheading;Conclusion;Notes" %}

-# America's Political Reesponse to Communism
+# America's Political Response to Communism

 {% include feature/image.html filename="Party-Platforms-From-1900-1944.png" alt="This image is a world cloud that is generated from Party Platforms from 1900-1944." caption="This is a world cloud generated from the "Party Platforms 1900-1944" corpus." %}